 As the eyes and ears of the organisation you are our greatest asset in spotting fraud, whether it is being committed by another employee or by an external party.

 Simon Goodwin, Chief Finance Officer, North Central London Clinical Commissioning Group

 Fair processing notice

 We are required by law to protect the public funds we administer.
 We may share information provided with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
 The Cabinet Office is responsible for carrying out data matching exercises.

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to determine the extent of the match.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified.
-Where a match is found it may indicate that there is an inconsistency which requires further investigation.
-No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.
+Where a match is found it may indicate that there is an inconsistency that requires further investigation.
+No assumption can be made as to whether there is fraud, error, or other explanation until an investigation is carried out.